Media

 hvg.hu

-The Flying Objects design studio won the Red Dot Award, the most prestigious international design recognition, with the design of the hand hygiene scanner, also designed for the Hungarian Hand-in-Scan.
+The Flying Objects design studio won the Red Dot Award, considered the most prestigious international design recognition, for the design of the hand hygiene scanner designed for Hand-in-Scan, also a Hungarian company.

 Article